 This metric will allow you to know how many times people went to see your profile or visited your website.
 Most social media platforms give you free access to this but it is mostly limited to profile visits.
 You can use software or internet tools to track traffic outside of your social media profiles.

 These are metrics that help you know how many people liked, commented, clicked, saved, or shared your influencer’s posts.

 Quick Tip: You should look at the influencer’s posts and see how many people liked, commented, and shared their posts.
 This will give you a rough idea of how successful your project will be if you are planning to collaborate with that influencer.

 Using Built-In, Free, or Paid Analytics Tools

-Using tools such as google analytics or similar ones can help you determine whether your influencer marketing campaign is successful or not.
-You could check how many people saw your brand after your post influencer’s, how many likes, follows, and comments you had before and after each post, and how many sales you got.
+Using tools such as Google Analytics or similar ones can help you determine whether your influencer marketing campaign is successful or not.
+You could check how many people saw your brand after your influencer’s post, how many likes, follows, and comments you had before and after each post, and how many sales you got.

-For example, if you compare a before and after report and you see a spike in your google analytics report, then that would mean that the influencer marketing campaign is successful because more people saw or engaged with your website.
+For example, if you compare before and after reports and see a spike in your Google Analytics report, then that would mean that the influencer marketing campaign is successful because more people saw or engaged with your website.

-Usually, social media platforms such as Instagram, Twitter, Facebook, YouTube, and Tiktok have built-in analytics tools but these are usually limited.
+Usually, social media platforms such as Instagram, Twitter, Facebook, YouTube, and TikTok have built-in analytics tools but these are typically limited.
 You can opt to buy subscriptions and use tools such as Hubspot that can give you more tools and in-depth reports.